-The Highstead land in Redding, Connecticut, is a living expression of the Wildlands & Woodlands vision and exemplifies our commitment to conservation, science, and stewardship.
-It comprises more than 100 beautiful acres of undisturbed woodland habitat as well as fields, meadows, and wetlands.
+The Highstead land in Redding, Connecticut exemplifies our commitment to conservation, science, and stewardship.
+It comprises more than 100 beautiful acres of largely unmanaged woodland and wetland habitat as well as managed fields and meadows.
 This diverse landscape is connected by a 1.5-mile trail that reveals the natural and human forces that shape it.

-The Highstead grounds have been intentionally managed for land preservation and research, including leaving much of the site intentionally unmanaged.
+The Highstead grounds have been intentionally managed for land preservation and research.
 Visitors experience first-hand how both ecologically stewarded land and unmanaged landscapes support and celebrate the aesthetic beauty of the landscape, the diversity of plants and animals, and the surprises of the changing seasons.
-Walking among the grounds evokes feelings of compassion for our planet and inspires reconnection with the natural world.
+We hope that walking the grounds evokes compassion for our planet and inspires connection with the natural world.

 A place for study and appreciation